opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 Create animations using Plastic tool
 ====================================
 Plastic is a powerful tool (|plastic|) that can be used as complement in a cutout animation context, as well as a stand-alone animation tool capable of bringing to life a character starting from a single drawing.
-Using a reference skeleton and a deformable mesh, Plastic allows to curving and deforming each element it is applied to creating smooth animations.
+Using a reference skeleton and a deformable mesh, Plastic allows to curving and deforming each element it's applied to, creating smooth animations.

  |plastic_tool_example|